 Sylvie Nicol, Executive Vice President Human Resources and Chair of Henkel’s Sustainability Council

 Henkel aims for climate-positive operations by 2030.
 This means, replacing the last remaining fossil fuels used in our production with climate-neutral alternatives such as biogas or gas obtained from converting CO2.
 We also aim to supply surplus carbon-free energy that Henkel does not need for its own purposes to third parties.
 In doing so, we will avoid emissions from our own activities and also enable third parties to avoid potential emissions by using clean energy.
 This approach to climate action follows our concrete sustainability strategy which is firmly fixed in every stage of the value chain.

 At Henkel, we’re taking steps to cut energy consumption at all of our sites worldwide, including designing sustainable factories, making our processes more efficient and switching to renewable energy.
 Read how we are taking action to cut emissions at our factories:

 Our way to climate positivity

-We will reduce the carbon footprint of our production by 65 percent by 2025 and by 75 percent by 2030 compared to the base year 2010
+We will reduce the carbon footprint of our production by 65 percent by 2025 compared to the base year 2010

 Our goal is to source 100 percent of the electricity we consume for production from renewable sources by 2030 through on-site production, direct purchase (PPA) and virtual coverage (VPPA)